What is the Hokulani Imaginarium?

 • A planetarium is virtual reality theater that houses specialized projectors that re-create the real sky.
 The planetarium's inner hemispherical dome serves like the screen of a movie theater.
 Unlike its observatory counterpart, the planetarium's dome does not open.

 How big is the Imaginarium?

-The theatre has a 40-foot dome with 84 seats and four spaces for wheelchairs.
+The theater has a 40-foot diameter dome with 84 seats and four spaces for wheelchairs.